-Step 1 Choose Network &gt; Authentication .
+Step 1 Choose Network > Authentication.
 Step 2 Click the name of the sequence you wish to edit or re-order.
 Step 3 Choose a realm name from the Realms drop-down list on the row corresponding to the position number you want the realm to occupy in the sequence.

-the realms themselves.
-To change the order of realms in the All Realms sequence, click the arrows in the Order column to reposition the corresponding realms. epeat Step 3 until all realms are listed and ordered as required, ensuring that each realm name appears one row only. abmit and commit your changes.
+Note For the All Realms sequence, you can only change the order of its realms, you cannot change the realms themselves.
+To change the order of realms in the All Realms sequence, click the arrows in the Order column to reposition the corresponding realms.
+Step 4 - t Step 3 until all realms are listed and ordered as required, ensuring that each realm name appears row only.
+Step 5 Submi t and commit your changes.